Frenetic steering: nonequilibrium-enabled navigation: Introduction

-For a more formal introduction, we explain the notion of mean force on a probe (or collective variable).
+For a more formal introduction, we still add here the main line of strategy and we explain the notion of mean force on a probe (or collective variable).
 The probe is slow, allowing for a quasistatic approximation where the medium is always in its {\it instantaneous} stationary condition.
-We allow the medium to be influenced by the probe's position but not by its velocity: denoting the probe position by $x$, the medium (only) enters through its stationary probability density $\rho(x,\eta)$ where medium variables are written as $\eta$.
+We allow the medium to be influenced by the probe's position but not by its velocity: denoting the probe position by $x$, the medium (only) enters through its stationary probability distribution $\rho(x,\eta)$ where medium variables are written as $\eta$.
 Given a potential $U(x,\eta)$ through which the medium and the probe are coupled, the induced force on the probe is:

 where $\nabla_x$ is the spatial gradient and the expectation $\langle\cdot\rangle(x)$, like the sum, is over the $\eta$ (assumed discrete) for fixed $x$.\\ The dynamics of the medium is modeled using a Markov jump process.
 The rate to jump from $\eta\longrightarrow \eta'$ is